 Following the above tips will help the frozen blueberries retain their color keeping the batter from looking like a smurf.

-The batter can be whipped up in 4 easy steps.
+These vegan blueberry muffins can be whipped up in a few easy steps.

-Use a large spoon to divide the batter between the 12 muffin cups.
-The cups should be filled slightly over 3/4 of the way up.
+Step 5.
+Use a large spoon to evenly divide the batter between the 12 muffin cups.

 The muffins are done when a toothpick poked into the center comes out clean (or with a few dry crumbs).